-Nevertheless, there are very few examples of collaborations there were formal or intended to be learn-term in nature between IRCC-funded SPOs and sponsors, the main focus of this investigation.
-Instead, there are examples of collaboration, many of which are recently created, and most of which involve different actors beyond strictly SPOs and sponsors such as faith-based communities, cross-sector partnerships, or initiatives of various actors in the SPO of sponsor network.
+Nevertheless, there are very few examples of collaborations there were formal or intended to be long-term in nature between IRCC-funded SPOs and sponsors, the main focus of this investigation.
+Instead, there are examples of collaboration, many of which are recently created, and most of which involve different actors beyond strictly SPOs and sponsors such as faith-based communities, cross-sector partnerships, and more.